HStep20/Ultimate-Unraid-Dashboard-Guide/readme.md

 **UnraidAPI**
 ![](images/unraidapi.PNG)
-**Varken** - The 'Database' field at the bottom is 'telegraf', and the 'username' field at the bottom is 'telegraf'
+**Varken** - The 'Database' field at the bottom is 'telegraf', and the 'username' field at the bottom is 'telegraf' *Note: The Varken data is stored in influx, so it uses an influxdb data source, as well as contacting it through the 'influxdb' hostname, but it uses a different port than telegraf*
 ![](images/varken.PNG)